maheshrajanna/Docker/README.md

 ### Step 6:

 Experiment with some other commands
-If you want to run your services in the background, you can pass the -d flag (for “detached” mode) to docker-compose up and use docker-compose ps to see what is currently running:
+If you want to run your services in the background, you can pass the -d flag (for “detached” mode) to docker-compose up and use 'docker-compose ps' to see what is currently running:
 ```
 $ docker-compose up -d
 Starting composetest_redis_1...